 Leaving your car with a wheel up on the kerb is already penalised in London.
 That will spread throughout the country in 2022.
 Obviously there are some streets that are too narrow for cars to park without going on the pavement.
 These will either get pavement markings or in some cases, yellow lines will be painted.

-The result: it’s good news for anyone who needs more space on pavements such as mums pushing buggies and wheelchair users.
+The result: it’s good news for anyone who needs more space on pavements such as anyone pushing a buggy or a wheelchair user.
 For drivers, it’s likely to put more pressure on already-scarce parking spaces in some built-up areas.

 There’s a new Highway Code